-For the 18th straight season, I have created a mock college football playoff bracket based my proposed college football playoff system.
-I know that a four-team playoff has emerged, but I still think we can do a lot better.
+For the 19th straight season, I have created a mock college football playoff bracket based my proposed college football playoff system.
+As we saw this year with the exclusions of Coastal Carolina and Cincinnati, a four-team playoff is not cutting it.
 You will see below that 16 is clearly the magic number for the ideal college football playoff, as I will present to you the most comprehensive college football playoff proposal you will see anywhere.
-Anyone that would like to see this playoff in an excel bracket format then just let me know, and I’ll send you a copy.
+See a picture of the bracket below.

-Winners play Saturday December 28th at 4:00 in Atlanta, GA (ABC)
+Winners play Saturday January 2nd at 12:00 in Atlanta, GA (ESPN)

-Winners play Saturday December 28th at 4:00 in Arlington, TX (ESPN)
+Winners play Saturday January 2nd at 8:00 in Orlando, FL (ESPN)